Do Root Canals Cause Cancer?

 Some patients even go as far as to get their dead teeth extracted.
 They view this as a precaution because they believe the dead tooth may cause cancer.
 However, this step is unnecessary as dentists believe in saving the natural tooth as their priority.

 Many teeth that undergo root canal treatment remain strong and healthy.
-Extracting and replacing a tooth costs money and takes a long time to heal.
+Extracting and replacing a tooth costs money, and healing takes a long time.
 If necessary steps are not taken, it can negatively affect the neighboring teeth.

 The advancements in modern dentistry make endodontic treatment and root canal treatment safe, predictable, and effective.